monarch-initiative/dipper/docs/index.rst

 Welcome to Dipper's documentation!
 ==================================

-Dipper is a pure Python package to generate RDF triples from common scientific resources
+Dipper is a pure Python package to generate RDF triples from common scientific resources.
+Dipper includes subpackages and modules to create graphical models of this data, including:

 * Models for ternary associations and complex partonomies

 * Graph utilities to create common relationships using a variety of ontologies

-* Fetchers and Parsers that inferface with remote databases and web services
+* Fetchers and Parsers that interface with remote databases and web services

 Contents: